ctindogaru/Snake/README.md

 # Snake

-To run the game you need to install the curses library.For linux users, just type in the command line:
+To run the game you need to install the curses library.
+For linux users:
 sudo apt-get install libncurses5-dev libncursesw5-dev

 To play: make -> make run -> choose the game mode -> have fun and watch your tail :).